OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-28.md

 ## 1 Chronicles 28:19

-> “All this,” said David,
+> “All these details,” said David,
-> “the Lord made me understand in writing by His hand upon me,
+> “the Lord made me understand through His guidance,
-> all the details of this pattern.”
+> all the intricacies of this design.”

 ---